Introduction

 - An auditor asks who changed

-fct_revenue.amount, when, and why — and the answer involvesgit blameand screenshots.
+fct_revenue.amount, when, and why, and the honest answer isgit blameand screenshots.

 Who Rocky is for

-Section titled “Who Rocky is for”Rocky is built first for the lead data platform engineer running production-critical, multi-tenant pipelines on Databricks — where dbt has hit a ceiling, silent failures cost real money, and Dagster is already the orchestrator.
+Section titled “Who Rocky is for”Rocky is built first for the lead data platform engineer running production-critical, multi-tenant pipelines on Databricks, where dbt Core has hit a ceiling, silent failures cost real money, and Dagster is already the orchestrator.
 That’s the wedge, and that’s where Rocky is most battle-tested.

-The next ring out is Snowflake and BigQuery teams evaluating SQLMesh who want correctness moved to the compiler (not the planner), and prefer SQL by default over Python-first ergonomics.
-The adapters work today but are Beta — see Where Rocky is today below.
+The next ring out is Snowflake and BigQuery teams evaluating SQLMesh who want correctness moved to the compiler rather than the planner, and prefer SQL by default over Python-first ergonomics.
+The adapters work today but are Beta; see the Roadmap.

 Rocky is not a fit for: greenfield analytics shops with no scale pain, single-analyst dbt setups, or teams using a warehouse-native pipeline product (Databricks LakeFlow, Snowflake Dynamic Tables) and unwilling to give up its features for portability and compile-time safety.